alexwidua/kami/README.md

 - OpenAI's GPT-4 is very capable of writing JavaScript code
 - I experimented with ways to combine these two tools into a single surface and primitive

-The result is a single-purpose app that sits ‘on top' of Origami Studio.
-Think of it as a tiny, rudimentary code editor that lets you open, generate and save JavaScript files without leaving Origami Studio.
+The result is a tiny app that sits ‘on top' of Origami Studio.
+Think of it as a tiny, rudimentary code editor that lets you open, generate and save JavaScript files without leaving the Origami Studio surface.

 ## Installation

-Download the app from the release page (TODO), unzip the archive and drag the app into your Application folder.
+[Download the App](https://github.com/alexwidua/Kami/releases/download/Latest/Kami-1.0.zip) from the release page, unzip the archive and drag the app into your `Application` folder.

 ## Usage

-1. Launch the app, provide a [OpenAI API Key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-api-key)
+1. Launch the app, provide your [OpenAI API Key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-api-key)
-2. Open a JavaScript patch...
+2. To pen a JavaScript patch...

-- **Using the Shortcut**: Select the JavaScript Patch and hit the shortcut (Default: Cmd+J)
+- ⚡ **Using the Shortcut**: Select the JavaScript Patch and hit the shortcut (Default: Cmd+J)
-- or: **Using the Context Menu**: Right-click the JavaScript Patch > Open with ... > Kami
+- 🗄️ **Using the Context Menu**: Right-click the JavaScript Patch > Open with ... > Kami

 ## Caveats

 ### Experimental

-Consider this experimental beta software.
-While there might be some bugs and crushes in the UI, one main thing to figure out is how to improve the prompt and resulting code/patch quality.
-If you run into any issues, open an Issue or reach out via Mail/Twitter.
+Consider this experimental software.
+While A main thing to figure out is how to improve the instruction prompt and resulting code/patch quality.
+If you run into any issues, open an Issue or reach out via [Mail](mailto:alex@alexwidua.com)/[Twitter](https://twitter.com/alexwidua).

 ### Cost